nikhilkalhan92/The-Wrestling-Pub/README.md

  ![css](assets/images/cssnoerrors.png)

  ### Solved Bugs
- I had an error on my HTML Index page.
+ - I had a warning on my HTML Index page.
 Here it is below.
+After speaking to student support I realised that section does not need a heading, so it would be ok to leave it whilst explaining on my readme the situation.
  ![htmlindexerror](assets/images/htmlindexerror.png)

 ## 4. Manual Testing ##